Mayur-Mhatre/ms-calculator-clone-webapp/README.md

-# ms-calculator-clone-webapp
+## ms-calculator-clone-webapp
-Microsoft Calculator Application Clone using HTML CSS JS
+A personal project to create Microsoft Calculator Clone using HTML CSS and JavaScript

+**Cheers :beer:**